Souldefier22/Capstone-Journal/README.md

   Setup Jira for backend and user story organization Started setting up the environment area by renewing and downloading Pycharm Setup a seperate repository for the codebase

+2/18/2022

+  Began setting up development environment
+  Created a develepment branch for backend

+2/21/2022

+  Finished setting up development environment
+  Work through a manual trace on the Wormhole attack Start working on the backwards tarce manually/focus on functional rather than pretty